 - Completion of the single case study research project: a well-executed research project demonstrating mastery of psychoanalytic concepts, a body of literature, research methodology and valid inference making

-Because of the emotional growth inherent in learning to analyze patients, becoming a psychoanalyst takes more than a checklist of requirements, and every candidate’s progression will be unique.
-On a full-time basis, students entering with a clinical master’s degree take at least four years to graduate, but developing a robust caseload of psychoanalytic training cases can take more time.
-Almost all candidates reduce their studies to part-time status for one period of time or another, either to accommodate the rest of their lives, or to allow for a period of integration and analysis before proceeding onto additional work, such as completion of the dissertation.
-Furthermore, some students are more interested in the learning process than in the destination of graduation.
-Therefore, some students do attend full-time and complete the program in four years, and many more students study part-time and complete the program in closer to 8 years.
+Because of the emotional growth inherent in learning to analyze patients, becoming a psychoanalyst takes more than a checklist of requirements, and every candidate’s progression is unique.
+On a full-time basis, students take at least four years to graduate, but developing a robust caseload of psychoanalytic training cases can take more time.
+Almost all candidates reduce their studies to part-time status for one period of time or another.
+Some students do attend full-time and complete the program in four years, and many more students study part-time and complete the program in closer to 8 years